leshchenko1979/harness_test/docs/hashline_hypothesis_report.md

 # OpenCrabs file-editing evaluation — hashline and edit-tool design

-External evaluation of OpenCrabs-style tooling via a Python port in the `harness_test` repository. **OpenCrabs upstream was not consulted** before this study was designed or run.
+External evaluation of OpenCrabs-style tooling via a Python port in the `harness_test` repository.

 The matrix tests **four design questions**: hashline read/edit protocol (H1–H3), whether **two edit tools** (`edit_file` + `hashline_edit`) should become **one** fuzzy `str_replace` (H2), and how the **original OpenCrabs toolset** compares to a **simplified reference** tool set (H4).